 primarily in Gay life.
 In addition, throughout the 1970s,

-once they met (in 1969 at The STONEWALL Club), Willson attended all of Emile's boxing
+once they met -- in January 1969 at The STONEWALL Club -- Willson attended all of Emile's boxing

 matches -- "always a huge production and like a big family matter"